marianamourao-37/Portfolio/README.md

 At the moment, I just completed a project entirely developed by me - [Profitable App Profiles for the App Store and Google Play Markets](https://github.com/marianamourao-37/Data-Science-Portfolio/blob/master/Profitable%20App%20Profiles%20for%20the%20App%20Store%20and%20Google%20Play%20Markets.ipynb) -, having been guided by the DataQuest platform.

-As more projects will be developed, they'll be added to this repository.
+As more projects are developed, they'll be added to this repository.

 # Projects